JScriber/PokemonBattle-Beta/README.md

 At the beginning, the goal of the project was to use animated GIF in order to create a pokemon-like battle into the browser.
 Entirely coded in HTML/CSS and mainly JavaScript the game allows each user to choose one single Pokemon in a list.
 Then, both creatures start fighting according to their trainer's will.

 ## Work left
 Indeed, the project is far to be complete.
-Find hereby the feature to add:
+Find hereby the features to add:
 - Status issues (poison, etc) ;
 - Select more than one Pokemon ;
 - The ability to skip a lap ;